MayNiklas/nixos/README.md

 Months ago, you told me about NixOS.
 You kept me posted while switching your infrastructure to NixOS.
 You really are a big help in my current learning process.
 You took yourself a lot of time explaining stuff in detail while also helping me with problems that accured.
 Thank you!!
 You are big help!

+### Preamble
 After using Arch for most of 2020, I've decided to give NixOS a chance in 2021.
-While I'm quite happy with my current Arch Linux workstation, there are some quite appearing characteristics NixOS has to offer.
+While I'm quite happy with my current Arch Linux workstation, there are some quite appealing characteristics NixOS has to offer.
-### Preamble

 When looking at my GitHub projects you will notice: I'm a big fan of Ansible and other forms of automatically deploying infrastructure.
 I've ansibled myself through the ArchLinux install - something Ansible isn't really made for (which challenged me to do so in the first place!).
 While this project helped me to convert friends & family using ArchLinux instead of Windows, personally I've decided to try out something different for myself: NixOS.